 In this article, we’ll go over just why social media matters for affiliate program recruitment.
 Then we’ll discuss three ways you can begin utilizing it.
 Let’s get started!

 Are you ready to start your own affiliate program?
 Try Affiliate Royale today!

 Why Social Media Matters for Affiliate Program Recruitment

 On the Internet today, social media reigns supreme.
 Many of these platforms boast large, active, and engaged user bases.

-In fact, in 2019, there were some 3.5 billion users on social media, with 90.4 percent of millennials alone using it every single day.
-That’s a considerable audience and a reservoir that could potentially be tapped by affiliate programs for both marketing and recruitment purposes.
+In 2019, there were some 3.5 billion users on social media, with 90.4 percent of millennials alone using it every single day.
+That’s a considerable audience and a reservoir that could be tapped by affiliate programs for both marketing and recruitment purposes.